-Except as described above, the design and effectiveness of internal controls over financial reporting was assessed as of December 31, 2010.
+Except as described above, the design and effectiveness of ICFR was assessed as of December 31, 2010.
 Based on that evaluation, the Company concluded that the design and effectiveness of the Company's DC&P and ICFR was ineffective due to the weakness discussed below with respect to ICFR.

 The success of the Company's vision and strategy of acquiring and selling forestry plantations and access to a long-term supply of wood fibre in the PRC is dependent on senior management.
 As such, senior management plays a significant role in maintaining customer relationships, negotiating and finalizing the purchase and sale of plantation fibre contracts and the settlement of accounts receivable and accounts payable associated with plantation fibre contracts.
 This concentration of authority, or lack of segregation of duties, creates risk in terms of measurement and completeness of transactions as well as the possibility of non-compliance with existing controls, either of which may lead to the possibility of inaccurate financial reporting.
-By taking additional steps in 2011 to address this deficiency, management will continue to monitor and work on mitigating this weakness.
+Management expects that the work currently being conducted by the Independent Committee and by PwC, as described under "Recent Developments" above, will also generate observations and recommendations relevant to this weakness, and intends to continue its work on mitigating this weakness in conjunction with its review of those recommendations.